Psy-Fer/deeplexicon/README.md

 Signal-based demultiplexing of direct RNA sequencing reads using convolutional neural networks

+### WARNING

+**Please check with CUDA version you are using!!**
+DeePlexiCon works with **CUDA v10**.
+It does *NOT* work with CUDA v11, which is typically used by latest GPU cards.
+We will be offering a solution to demultiplex direct RNA reads using CUDA v11 and latest GPU cards very soon.
+Thanks!

 ### About DeePlexiCon
 DeePlexiCon is a tool to demultiplex barcoded direct RNA sequencing reads from Oxford Nanopore Technologies.
 Please note that the software has been tested and validated with a set of 4x20bp barcodes listed below: